 In order to insure that time frames are met, if the client indicates he would like to apply for an extension based on disability, and the case has not been submitted to MRT, the MRT process must begin immediately so that a decision may be made in a timely manner.
+If the client is pursuing an extension based on disability, the Worker must explain that if the client opts to receive 60 months, he will be ineligible to receive Child-only benefits if he is later approved for SSI.

-If he fails to appear at the first scheduled review and does not reschedule it, the Worker is no longer obligated to pursue the review process.
-However, if the client later requests help of this kind, his request must be honored when the process can be accomplished prior to receipt of the 60th month's benefit.
+If the client fails to appear at the first scheduled review, the Worker must call the client and reschedule the meeting.
+If the client later requests one, his request must be honored when the process can be accomplished prior to receipt of the 60th month's benefit.